cycle/docs/intro/quick-start.md

   * PDO drivers for desired databases

 ## Installation
-Cycle ORM is available as composer repository and can be installed using following command in a root of your project:
+Cycle ORM is available as composer repository and can be installed using the following command in a root of your project:

 ```bash
 $ composer require cycle/orm